code-differently/code-society-25-2/lesson_00/danielsonadjocy/README.md

 ## Introduction

-Danielson is a recent college graduate from Delaware State University.
+Danielson is a recent college graduate from Delaware State University in the city of Dover, Delaware.
 There he studied Computer Science for four years and now he wants to get a job in either data science or in software engineering.
 Work experience includes internships in project management for both Bank of America and Delmarva Power as well as tutoring computer science at Delaware State.
 ## Origin
 * Family is from Haiti.
-* Self born in Brevard County Florida.
+* Self born in Brevard County, Florida.
-* Raised in Dover Delaware.
+* Raised in Dover, Delaware.

 ## Bootup
 1. Wake up for the day after the third alarm.